Ahocev/boulderingdb/README.md

 ![Database Schema](src/main/webapp/pub/media/readme/ERDiagram.png)

 The preliminary database schema shows entity relationships.
-Future development will add a one-to-many boulder-problems and users to ratings and grades tables to allow these metrics to be averaged over time and allow all users to add their input to these data points.
+Future development will add a one-to-many relationships from boulder-problems/users to ratings and grades tables to allow all users to add their input and these metrics to be averaged over time.

 ## About